Tigers 5, Dodgers 1: Beau Brieske and the bullpen snap the losing streak

 As has been the story so far this year, while Brieske was doing a nice job, the offense wasn’t getting anything going against Kershaw.
 Austin Meadows and Jeimer Candelario each singled in the fourth, but Kershaw punched out Garneau on three pitches to escape a two-out, two-on jam.
 They went quietly in the fifth and sixth as Dave Roberts went to his bullpen.

 However, the outstanding work from the Tigers’ bullpen continued.
-Jacob Barnes spun a clean sixth after Brieske departed with five innings of one run ball.
+Jacob Barnes spun a clean sixth after Brieske departed with five innings of one-run ball.
 And the Tigers finally mustered a rally.
-Evan Phillips took over from Kershaw, and hit Candelario, the first batter he faced.
-Hinch pinch-hit Harold Castro for Garneau, and he quickly paddled a sharp ground ball through the right side for single.
+Evan Phillips took over from Kershaw and hit Candelario, the first batter he faced.
+Hinch pinch-hit Harold Castro for Garneau, and he quickly paddled a sharp ground ball through the right side for a single.
 Derek Hill struck out, and then Robbie Grossman was rung up on a really bad call and the Tigers collective fandom cried out for justice.

-Another opportunity looked to be slipping away, but Báez was in the two hole, and once again, he came through.
-The Tigers’ shortstop ripped a double to into the right field corner, and Candelario scored to give the Tigers their first lead in quite some time.
-Roberts pulled Phillips and brought in the intimidating Brusdar Graterol, but he walked Miguel Cabrera, and Austin Meadows slapped a broken bat single through the left side, and Castro and Báez raced home to make it 4-1.
+Another opportunity looked to be slipping away, but Báez was in the two-hole, and once again, he came through.
+The Tigers’ shortstop ripped a double into the right-field corner, and Candelario scored to give the Tigers their first lead in quite some time.
+Roberts pulled Phillips and brought in the intimidating Brusdar Graterol, but he walked Miguel Cabrera, and Austin Meadows slapped a broken-bat single through the left side, and Castro and Báez raced home to make it 4-1.
 Finally, a little batted ball luck, despite the fact that the Tigers still didn’t flash much power in this game.

 Joe Jiménez got into trouble in the bottom of the seventh, walking Cody Bellinger after a 12 pitch leadoff at-bat.
 A one-out single from Gavin Lux and Hinch had seen enough.
 He turned to Michael Fulmer, who got a double-play ball from Austin Barnes to snuff the threat with a quickness.